kermitt2/biblio_glutton_harvester/Readme.md

 > apt-get install imagemagick

 A configuration file must be completed, by default the file `config.json` will be used, but it is also possible to use it as a template and specifies a particular configuration file when using the tool.
-In the configuration file, the information related to the S3 bucket to be used for uploading the resources must be filed, otherwise the resources will be stored locally in the indicated `data_path`. `batch_size` gives the number of PDF that is considered for parallel process at the same time, the process will move to a new batch only when all the PDF of the previous batch will be processed. `size` is the number of PDFs to be downloaded.
+In the configuration file, the information related to the S3 bucket to be used for uploading the resources must be filed, otherwise the resources will be stored locally in the indicated `data_path`. `batch_size` gives the number of PDF that is considered for parallel process at the same time, the process will move to a new batch only when all the PDF of the previous batch will be processed.

 ```json
 {